When to use the ALeP FAQ

 If a player card ability refers to a player’s collection (for example, “search your collection”), it refers to the leftover set of player cards from which that player’s deck and heroes (and any other player’s deck and heroes that used the same set of player cards) were assembled.

-For Saga quests, this means that boons, treasures, Fellowship, or Baggins cards are only considered part of your collection if they were in your campaign pool when you assembled the deck(s).
+This means that boons, burdens, treasures, Fellowship, or Baggins cards are only considered part of your collection if you are playing Campaign Mode and they were in your Campaign Pool when you assembled the deck(s) for a quest.

 We introduce this new step, which takes place before Step 1 of Setup, where a player may choose a contract for their deck.
 The deckbuilding and hero requirements of the contract are now active, but the contract has not yet entered play and its Setup text does not yet trigger.